GraceToa/SqliteCrud/README.md

 </td></tr></table>

-<strong>My Contacts</strong>: It is designed to help the user organize their wardrobe, as well as create and combine sets for each season, create custom lists distributed in categories according to the type of clothing.
+<strong>My Contacts</strong>: It is designed to help the user to organize their contacts in a personalized way, classifying them by Family, Friends, Best Friends, Coworkers., In each contact their birth date is saved and a note as a reminder about the contact.
-The basic idea of the app is to facilitate the user to develop a personal style and organization of their wardrobe.

-This app use Database SQlite., SQLite is available by default on iOS.
+This MyContacts App use Database SQlite (CRUD)., SQLite is available by default on iOS.

 ## Autor
 Grace Toa  (App Developer)